MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbServerConfiguration.md

 ### -EnableDirectoryHandleLeasing

-Resets the directory handle leasing on the server.
+Resets the directory handle leasing on the server to its default value.

 ```yaml
 Type: SwitchParameter